romilly/raapl/README.md

 Run `test_all` to run all the current automated tests.

-Feedback is welcome,as are offers to contribute.
+Feedback is welcome, as are offers to contribute.
 I am working on this as a fun project on Friday mornings, so the code will develop slowly.